nwon24/nlp/nlp.md

 appropriate because it's much more likely that word is significant to the meaning of that document.

-The TF-IDF vectorisers found in tookits such as `sklearn` implement smoothing and other normalisation to change the TF-IDF scores slightly from the simplistic model described above, but the idea is the same.
+The TF-IDF vectorisers found in toolkits such as `sklearn` implement smoothing and other normalisation to change the TF-IDF scores slightly from the simplistic model described above, but the idea is the same.